SMETS 2 Meters

 Wide Area Network

 The Smart Metering Wide Area Network (SMWAN or WAN for short) is the name given to the communications network between the communications hub sitting on top of your electricity meter and the company responsible for collecting the data and passing it on to other businesses such as suppliers.
 This company will usually be the Data Communications Company (DCC) which the government has set up especially for the role of supporting SMETS 2 meters.
-Depending on the Communications Service Provider (CSP), which varies by areas of the UK, the technology can change depending on what works best in a local area.
-Sometimes your comms hub will communicate directly with DCC and sometimes it will talk through other comms hubs around you to reach a particular comms hub which has direct communications with DCC.
-This form of communications looks like a mesh when you draw out the possible links between meters and is therefore known as a Mesh network.

 Scotland and the North of England

-By 1st June 2020 Arqiva Limited had achieved their maximum contacted coverage of at least 99.5%, achieving 99.55%.
+By 1st June 2020 Arqiva Limited had achieved their maximum contracted coverage of at least 99.5%, achieving 99.55%.

 Rest of England and Wales